-For years I felt as if I was one huge burden, a pest that hung on for sympathy and purposely alienated people.
+For years I felt as if I was one enormous burden, a grumpy pest that hung on for sympathy and purposely alienated people.

-In 1998, I was diagnosed with Bipolar Disorder.
+In 1998, while in hospital, they diagnosed me with Bipolar Disorder.

 Bipolar I. Moods can swing from extremely ‘low’ (depression) to an exhilarating ‘high’ (mania).
 My disorder was BPII, meaning I still experienced ‘depression’; however, the ‘high’ (mania) is lesser of a degree and therefore named ‘hypomania’.